annotation/stam/extensions/stam-webannotations/README.md

 You're not limited to only the w3anno set, it is merely a convenience if you want to directly reuse terms defined in their JSON-LD context definition, and their use is *RECOMMENDED* if you know in advance you want to export to web annotations.
-Aside from these, you *MAY* use any RDF property as a key or value as we established mapping rules for public identifiers in STAM and IRIs.
+Aside from these, you *MAY* use any RDF predicate/object as a key/value as we established mapping rules for public identifiers in STAM and IRIs.

 Web Annotations have the notion of *body*  which corresponds more or less to what is